 We'll review the tenancy within the fixed term.
 As long as we've not taken any possession action against you (for example for anti-social behaviour or rent arrears or fraud), and your circumstances remain unchanged (for example your family composition, or your eligibility for social housing, or your income), then you'll usually be offered another fixed term tenancy.

 Your tenancy agreement explains what rights and responsibilities you have.
 You should read it carefully before you sign it.
 Your Tenant Information Pack contains information to help you better understand your tenancy.

 Who will be offered a fixed term tenancy?

 We offer fixed term tenancies to all new tenants and Red Kite transferring tenants with tenancies granted on or after 1st April 2012.

 In most circumstances, all new tenants to Red Kite will be offered a five year fixed term tenancy following the satisfactory completion of a one year starter tenancy either with us or another social landlord.

-In most circumstances we will offer these for a period of five years, or two years for exceptional circumstances, and it will usually follow the satisfactory completion of a one year starter tenancy period whether with us or another social landlord.
+In most circumstances, we'll offer these for a period of five years, or two years for exceptional circumstances, and it'll usually follow the satisfactory completion of a one year starter tenancy period whether with us or another social landlord.

 The exceptions will be Red Kite Assured Periodic (lifetime) tenants who were our tenants on 15th January 2012, and have remained social housing tenants since that date, who will be granted a tenancy with us for no less security when they choose to move to another social rented home with us (unless the home is let on Affordable Rent terms).